 Type of Property

-The type of property you intend to buy after remortgaging will determine what mortgage products you qualify for.
-For example:
+The type of property you intend to buy after remortgaging will determine the mortgage products you qualify for.

-- Let-to-buy: you remortgage your current residence onto a buy-to-let basis so you can rent it out to tenants, releasing equity at the same time to use as a deposit on a second property for you to live in
+- Let to buy: this is where you remortgage your current residence onto a buy to let basis, allowing you to rent it out to tenants while releasing equity to use as a deposit on a second property for yourself to live in

-- Holiday lets: you buy another property to rent out for short periods for holidays or short breaks
+- Holiday lets: you purchase a property to rent out for short term holiday rentals or breaks.

-- Second homes and holiday homes: where you use the money you've raised from remortgaging to buy another property to use alongside your home but not as your main residence
+- Second homes and holiday homes: you use the money raised from remortgaging to buy another property to use in addition to your primary home, but not as your main residence

-- Commercial property: you remortgage your primary property to raise funds to buy a property you’ll use for your business, such as an office or shop.
-If you already own a commercial property, you can refinance this to buy another property
+- Commercial property: you remortgage your primary property to raise funds to buy a property for your business, such as an office or shop.
+If you already own a commercial property, you can refinance this to purchase another property

 Some mortgage lenders are also interested in the property's build type and prefer to approve loans on properties considered standard construction, such as those made from bricks and mortar.
 However, some mortgage lenders specialise in more unusual buildings, which may be useful to you if your new property is of non-standard construction.
 Specialist, independent mortgage brokers like John Charcol will often have access to a greater breadth and volume of mortgage offers to cater for non-standard property types.